hazelcast/hazelcast-reference-manual/src/Diagnostics.md

 ```

 The MemberHeartbeats plugin is enabled by default since it has very little overhead and will only print to the diagnostics
-file if the max-deviation is exceeded.
+file if the max-deviation (explained below) is exceeded.

-You can control the OperationHeartbeats plugin using the following properties:
+You can control the MemberHeartbeats plugin using the following properties:

 - `hazelcast.diagnostics.member-heartbeat.seconds`: The frequency this plugin is writing the collected information to the disk.
 It is configured to be 10 seconds by default.
 0 disables the plugin.
-- `hazelcast.diagnostics.member-heartbeat.max-deviation-percentage`:  The maximum allowed deviation percentage in defaults to 100.
-E.g. if the interval of member/member heartbeats is 5 seconds, a 100% deviation will be fine with heartbeats arriving up to 5 seconds after they are expected.
-So a heartbeat arriving at 9 seconds will not be rendered, but a heartbeat received at 11 seconds, will be rendered.
+- `hazelcast.diagnostics.member-heartbeat.max-deviation-percentage`:  The maximum allowed deviation percentage.
+Its default value is 100.
+For example, if the interval of member/member heartbeats is 5 seconds, a 100% deviation will be fine with heartbeats arriving up to 5 seconds after they are expected.
+So a heartbeat arriving after 9 seconds will not be rendered, but a heartbeat received after 11 seconds will be rendered.